wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 	</div>
 	{% endblock %}

-Relatively straightforward - we create a series of `<div>` tags using various Bootstrap classes to style the list.
-For each user, we display their username and e-mail address, providing a hyperlink for their username which takes the user to the profile of the selected user.
+This template is relatively straightforward - we created a series of `<div>` tags using various Bootstrap classes to style the list.
+For each user, we display their username and provide a link to their profile page.
+Notice since we pass through a list of `UserProfile` objects, to access the username of the user, we need to go view the `user` property of the `UserProfile` object to get `username`.

-X> ### Styling the List - Can You do Better?
-X> We've included some Bootstrap styles here to make the list look a little nicer.
-Why not try and experiment and add your own CSS customisations to make the list of users look even more attractive?
-You can refer to the [CSS Crash Course chapter](#chapter-css) if you need any help.

 ### Creating the View
 With our template created, we can now create the corresponding view that selects all users from the `UserProfile` model.
 We also make the assumption that the current user must be logged in to view the other users of Rango.
 The following view `list_profiles()` can be added to Rango's `views.py` module to provide this functionality.